If you’re the smartest person in the room, you’re in the wrong room.

 See, seasoned leaders realize that they should NEVER stop learning, that there is immense value in learning from others around them.
 It helps keep them sharp, it helps them make wise decisions, it gets buy-in from those they are leading, and more.
 Great leaders don’t feel the need to always be the smartest person in the room.
 When they do, they realize their vision is pretty myopic.
 They realize if that’s the case, they are in the wrong room.

-A great example of this is the President.
+A great example of this is a good President.
 Imagine a President trying to know everything there is to know in order to execute the office.
 Impossible!
 Instead, he or she surrounds themselves with a host of advisors who bring a ton of valuable information.
 They listen, and ask a ton of questions, and don’t assume that they have the corner of the market when it comes to intelligence & information.
 It’s the only way they can be successful.

-When Johnny Cochran passed away several years ago, pundits on a news program were discussing the life of the controversial attorney.
+When Johnny Cochran passed away many years ago, pundits on a news program were discussing the life of the controversial attorney.
 One said something that I’ve never forgotten.
 Something like, “Think what you will about Johnny Cochran, but one of the reasons he was so great at what he did was because he knew what he didn’t know.
 He didn’t try to know everything, he surrounded himself with others who knew so he could focus on what he uniquely brought to the table.”
 Wow.
 Brilliant.

 What if we as leaders made a shift from seeing ourselves as containers of information (sounding smart & knowing it all) to seeing ourselves as curators of information.
 At becoming an expert at drawing the best out of other people and letting them shine?